 What was my father to do?
 He became an agent for the Singer Sewing Machine Company.
 He would drive a horse and wagon with a sample sewing machine from town to town, demonstrating it to the peasant women.
 Although the housewife would like to own one, she had very little to say about it.
-Pop had to see her husband, the muzhik.
+He had to see her husband, the Muzhik.
 Where was he?
 In the saloon, of course!
 As any traveling salesman knows, you have to buy drinks, or it's no sale.
 You can't pretend.
 You have to drink with them.
 Poor Pop!
-The way things were going, he would become a drunkard sooner than a rich man.
+The way things were going, he would sooner become a drunkard than a rich man.

 Events have a way of reaching a climax.
-One winter day, his head spinning from too much vodka, Pop drove his horse, wagon, sewing machine, and himself off a bridge into a frozen river below.
+One winter day, his head spinning from too much Vodka, he drove his horse, wagon, sewing machine and himself off a bridge into a frozen river below.
 Peasants came with oxen and rope and pulled them out.
 He was near frozen, but he survived.
 That was the end of that business too.
 What to do next?

-My father and my uncle Mottel Block, his brother-in-law, who was married to his sister, Sarah, and was much in the same circumstances, decided to go to America.
-They would leave their families for a while, send money home, and then bring them over.
+My father and my Uncle Motle Block, his brother-in-law, who was married to his sister, Sarah, and was much in the same circumstances, decided to go to America.
+They would leave their families for a while, send money home and bring them over.
 Also, there was talk of an impending war.
-My father already served the Czar for five years, from 1901 to 1906.
-He was the company drummer and stationed in the Caucasus Mountains during the Russo-Japanese War.
-Jews serving the Czar were more likely to be beaten to death by their officers and "buddies" than to die on the battlefield.
-To avoid this torture, some Jews had their trigger fingers cut off.
-Some hacked off toes so they could not march.
-Some sneaked off to America.
+My father already served the Czar for five years from 1901 to 1906.
+He was the company drummer and was stationed in the Caucuses during the Russian-Japanese War.
+Jews serving the Czar were more likely to be beaten to death by their officers and "buddies" than would die on the battlefield.
+To avoid this torture, others had their trigger fingers cut off.
+Some hacked off toes so they could not march and some sneaked off to America.
 A very small percentage made it.
 Let's not even speculate about those that were caught.
-Uncle Mottel was drafted even though he purposely had one of his eardrums punctured.
+Uncle Motle was drafted even though he purposely had one of his eardrums punctured.
 To add to the torment, he was put into the bugle corps, which was murder on his ears.

-Finally, in 1912, the two brothers-in-law went off to America.
+Finally, the two brothers-in-law went off to America in 1912.
 The war began in 1914.
-How they struggled in America and managed to send money home is an epic in itself.
+How they struggled in America and managed to send money home is an epic itself.
 Pop sent a thousand dollars, bit by bit.
 It was worth two thousand rubles in Russian money.
 Later in 1918, during the Russian Revolution, the banks and the money went up in flames.
 That was that!